Nevieltez/N_Void-Stranger/burnout.md

 There are majorly two different approaches to this.
 Both have their pros and cons, kind of.

+Checkerboard is more safe as it gives you more room to move around.
+3x3 is crapped up so you have to move carefully.

+You can pick either.
+I went with the 3x3.

 ### Checkerboard Approach

 Since you have wings you can take every other block and use it.